Teaching Strategies

 Jim Coulon

-SVP, Sales and Success; former middle and high school teacher in San Diego, CA“Going back to school is always an adjustment, and this year it is even more so.
+Chief Sales Officer; former middle and high school teacher in San Diego, CA“Going back to school is always an adjustment.
 In times of stress and anxiety, remember the things that bring you joy.
 It could be a friend, a pet, a memory, or even a really great sandwich you ate once.
 Whatever that thing is, take a moment or two to breathe deeply and think about it.
 That feeling is just one small part of your joy.
 It lives in you and it’s always there when you need it.
 You can even share that joyful energy with others when they feel low to help boost them up.
 Joy is contagious.”

 Ilana Kurizki is VP, communications and social impact at BrainPOP.